wwarthen/Test/ReadMe2.md

 For those who are interested in more than basic system customization, note that all source code is provided (including the operating systems).
 Modification of the source code is considered an expert level task and is left to the reader to pursue.

 Note that the ROM customization process does not apply to UNA.
 All UNA customization is performed within the ROM setup script.

+# UNA Hardware BIOS

+John Coffman has produced a new generation of hardware BIOS called UNA.
+The standard RomWBW distribution includes it's own hardware BIOS.
+However, RomWBW can alternatively be constructed with UNA as the hardware BIOS portion of the ROM.
+If you wish to use the UNA variant of RomWBW, then just program your ROM with the ROM image called "UNA_std.rom" in the Binary directory.
+This one image is suitable on **all**  of the platforms and hardware UNA supports.

+UNA is customized dynamically using a ROM based setup routine and the setup is persisted in the system NVRAM of the RTC chip.
+This means that the single UNA-based ROM image can be used on most of the RetroBrew platforms and is easily customized.
+UNA also supports FAT file system access that can be used for in-situ ROM programming and loading system images.

+While John is likely to enhance UNA over time, there are currently a few things that UNA does not support:

+  * Floppy Drives
+  * Terminal Emulation
+  * Zeta 1, N8, RC2014, Easy Z80, and Dyno Systems
+  * Some older support boards

+The UNA version embedded in RomWBW is the latest production release of UNA.
+RomWBW will be updated with John's upcoming UNA release with support for VGA3 as soon as it reaches production status.

+Please refer to the [UNA BIOS Firmware Page](https://www.retrobrewcomputers.org/doku.php?id=software:firmwareos:una:start) for more information on UNA.

 # RomWBW Distribution